event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-filter.md

     ->where('status', '=', 'active')
     ->orderBy('created_at', 'DESC')
     ->first();

-// Returns: single item or null if no match
+// $first = single item or null if no match
 ```

 ### count() - Count Results